Idowuilekura/dockgispy/user/README.md

             ```

 ### Running the Pulled Docker Image
-Once you are done pulling the image, you need to run it with this command and specify an optional argument, which is the volume and the port mapping.
+Once you have pulled the image, you need to run it with this command and specify an optional argument, which is the volume and port mapping.
   -   The `-v` command is needed to map the directory on the docker container with that on your local system.
 This ensures you can persist your work or operation (such, files created or notebook created) on the container to your local system.
 If you do not provide the option, any task will be lost once the container shuts down.
 The workdir on the container is `app`.
 Hence, to map a directory with the name `work_dir` on your local system to the `app`, you need to do path_to_work_dir:app e.g `./work_dir:app` for a relative path or pass the absolute path with `/home/pc/app:app`
-    - The `-p` is a docker command to map the port on your system to that of the running container.
+    - The `-p` is a docker command that maps the port on your system to that of the running container.
 You need to map any available port to port 8888 on the container.
 Jupyterlab and JupyterNotebook listen on port 8888 in the container.
 If you do not map the port on your system to that on the container, you will not be able to access the running instance of JupyterLab or Notebook in the container.

         To run the image you pulled without a tag, use the command below